A5H73Y/Parkour/docs/guides/compatible-plugins.md

 ## ConditionalEvents

 [ConditionalEvents](https://www.spigotmc.org/resources/conditionalevents-custom-actions-for-certain-events-1-8-1-18.82271/) is a plugin that lets you execute actions when listening to different events.
-_Please note that most actions can be achieved using the [Courses's event command system](/tutorials/parkour-courses?id=command)._
+_Please note that most actions can be achieved using the [Courses' event command system](/tutorials/parkour-courses?id=command)._

 Parkour provides the following custom events for you to listen to: